mrkkrp/kill-or-bury-alive/README.md

 kill-or-bury-alive-burying-function ⇒ nil
 ```

-Function used by `kill-or-bury-alive` to bury a buffer.
+The function used by `kill-or-bury-alive` to bury a buffer.

 The function should be able to take one argument: buffer object to bury or
 its name.